NeutronStarDAO/ConstellationBook-English/src/2.CoreProtocol/IntroductiontoConsensusLayer.md

 We could not rely on a relay station.
 Although the time for messages to arrive at each replica may be different (that is, the time of executing messages is different), all replicas must execute messages in the same order.

+The IC uses state machine replication, where each replica is a state machine.
+As long as the input messages are the same, the internal states of the replicas will be identical.

 <div class="center-image">
     <img src="assets/IntroductiontoConsensusLayer/IMG3.png" alt="IMG3" style="zoom:25%;" />
 </div>